lmgame-org/lmgame-org.github.io/public/blogs/lmgame_rl.md

-# GRL (Game Reinforcement Learning) in LLM Post Training
+# GRL (Game Reinforcement Learning)

 > Author: Lmgame Team

 > Date: Aug 25, 2025

 > TL;DR: GRL (Game Reinforcement Learning) is an **agent-centric** framework for multi-turn reinforcement learning of LLMs, designed to study **generalization**.
 While well-suited for game-based tasks, it extends naturally to training and evaluating diverse domains with verifiable rewards—including math, coding, and beyond.
->
-> Experiments show that training on board games such as Sokoban and Tetris can drive cross-game transfer improving planning ability and overall agentic task performance.
+Experiments show that training on board games such as Sokoban and Tetris can drive cross-game transfer, improving planning ability and overall agentic task performance.

 <div style="font-size:18px; text-align:left; letter-spacing:1px;">
   <a href="https://arxiv.org/pdf/2505.15146">Paper</a>